Greatest Hits (Tim McGraw album)

 Greatest Hits is the first compilation album of American country music artist Tim McGraw.
 It was released on November 21, 2000, and reached #1 on the Billboard Country album charts & #4 on the Billboard Top 200 album charts.
-All of the songs, with the exception of "Let's Make Love" (a duet with his wife, Faith Hill), were released on various albums by the singer.
+The album features material from all of McGraw's albums at the time, with the exception of his self-titled 1993 debut album.
+It also features the song "Let's Make Love" (a duet with his wife Faith Hill), from Hill's 1999 album Breathe.
 It sold six million copies United States till 2008.

 Track listing

 Singles

 The only single released from this album is "Let's Make Love".
 It reached #6 on the U.S. Country Charts and #54 on the U.S. Hot 100, and was also included on Faith Hill's Breathe album.